Customer Grievance Redressal Policy

 • Disputes for which remedy has been provided under Section 18 of the Credit Information Companies (Regulation) Act, 2005.

-• The Bank shall forward all rejected / partially rejected complaints under the categories (a) and (b) above to the Internal Ombudsman/s.
+• The Bank shall forward all rejected / partially rejected complaints under the categories (a) and (b) above to the IO/s.

 For Business Correspondence: Redressal mechanism for grievances raised in-person

 • The Bank has appointed Grievance Officer whose primary task is to handle the customer grievances.
-A grievance officer (GO) is an employee of the bank, who is to act as a touch point for customers, in order to ensure seamless disposal of customer grievances and queries.
+A grievance officer (GO is an employee of the Bank, who is to act as a touch point for customers, in order to ensure seamless disposal of escalated customer grievances and queries.

 • For resolution of the grievance, the escalation matrix and the procedure, as mentioned above, will be followed